Parker (2013 film): Filming

 According to executive producer Nick Meyer, Parker was produced on a "mid-30s" budget range, which he described as "pretty good", "given the caliber of the movie".
-The Times-Picayune's Mike Scott reported on June 23, 2011 that Parker would film in New Orleans for seven weeks starting July 18.
+The Times-Picayune's Mike Scott reported on June 23, 2011, that Parker would film in New Orleans for seven weeks starting July 18.
 Scott noted that filming in New Orleans was "good news" for the local film industry because it came "at a time that has historically seen a slowdown in major productions, due both to the oppressive heat and the arrival of hurricane season."
 Playbill later confirmed that production for the film had begun on August 4, 2011, in New Orleans.
 Filming briefly moved to Baton Rouge, Louisiana from August 5–9.

-Parker was also filmed in Palm Beach, Florida, where Lopez and Statham were spotted that September.
+Parker was also filmed in Palm Beach, Florida where Lopez and Statham were spotted that September.
 In an interview with the town's local newspaper, Hackford said: "Palm Beach is a fascinating area.
 You’ve got this incredibly rich, exclusive enclave and right across the bridge you’ve got real life.
 And I was depicting both".
 Variety noted that locals were also "shook up" by helicopters, firetrucks and marine patrol boats, "bringing big-time filmmaking to an area better known for leisure-time activities."
+The action scenes were filmed in Boca Raton, Florida.
 Cinematographer J. Michael Muro shot the film with Red Epic digital cameras and Hawk V-Lite anamorphic lenses.

 Statham, who is a former diver for the British Olympic Team, performed all of Parker's stunts in the film.
 In one scene, Statham jumped out of the window of a fast-moving car for his character to escape being shot; this stunt was considered "really dangerous" and Hackford said he was "nervous when he went out that window" five or six times before the scene was finished.
 In another scene, Statham had to hang off a building's balcony.
 The actor said he took a "real beating" from these scenes.
-He credited this to wearing a wire, which got in the way of filming and made things feel "restricted", because they ripped up his arms.
+He blamed this on wearing a wire, which got in the way of filming and made things feel "restricted", because they ripped up his arms.
 In January 2012, filming for Parker concluded in Miami and in Columbus, Ohio.